1. Aims of the policy

 - directly from Business Relationships, either through you or the legal entity for which you work (e.g. if you are the contact person appointed by your employer to interact with DECALIA), through meetings or by means of documents sent to DECALIA (including pre-contractual documents and business cards);

-- indirectly, though one of our service providers (e.g. financial institutions or recruiters) or through external sources such as DECALIA websites or publicly-accessible sources (e.g. to keep up to date the contact information that DECALIA already has).
+- indirectly, though one of our service providers or counterparties or through external sources such as DECALIA websites or publicly-accessible sources.

 4. Personal information provided by you about other people